Photo: Debbie Wolfe for Bob Vila

 - Battery and charger not included; sold separately at most retailers

-Get the Black+Decker electric chainsaw at Amazon, The Home Depot, Walmart, Tractor Supply Co., Acme Tools, or Black+Decker.
+Get the Black+Decker electric chainsaw at Amazon, The Home Depot, Tractor Supply Co., Acme Tools, Black+Decker, or Walmart.

 Top-handle chainsaws are the tool of choice for professional tree climbers who make their living pruning dense canopies.
 With its lightweight build and no-maintenance brushless electric motor, the Echo eForce DCS-2500T is one of the best top-handle saws available.
 It comes equipped with a 12-inch bar and chain and weighs just 7.3 pounds.

 A 56V 2.5Ah battery powers the eForce top-handle chainsaw, driving an hour of tree work per charge.
 Chain adjustments require a chainsaw tool that comes with the kit, but with the side access tensioner, it only takes a few seconds.
 The saw also comes ready to climb with a built-in loop to clip onto a climbing harness.

 Although it comes at a premium price, the Echo top-handle chainsaw demonstrated top-end cutting ability in our tests.
 With its short bar and balanced design, it was very easy to maneuver for detailed cuts among dense branches.
 And it was aggressive for a small chainsaw.
 The saw sliced through 8-inch logs twice as fast as most of the other 10- to 14-inch chainsaws we tested.

 The high torque and fast chain speed might catch inexperienced users off guard, which could lead to accidents or injuries.
 It’s best to use two hands for all cuts until becoming familiar with the saw.

 - Lightweight and easy to maneuver within a dense tree canopy